holgerbrandl/holgerbrandl.github.io/_posts/2016-12-02-zero_deployment_kotlin_scriptlets.md

 kscript test.kts
 ```

-However, since recently `kscript` also can also read URLs which evlevates its usage to a new level.
-So since the fasta length filter scriplet from above was deposited as a [gist](https://gist.github.com/holgerbrandl/521a5e9b1eb0d5b443b82cf13f66074f) on github, we can now simply write
+However, since recently `kscript` also can **now also read URLs** which elevates its usage to a new level: The fasta length filter scriplet from above was deposited as a [gist](https://gist.github.com/holgerbrandl/521a5e9b1eb0d5b443b82cf13f66074f) on github, and we can now simply write

 ```bash
 kscript https://git.io/v1ZUY test.fasta 20 > filtered.fasta